Skip to content Skip to footer

 Jaipur

-Start your journey with a visit to the majestic Amer Fort, a UNESCO World Heritage Site.
-Explore the stunning architecture, intricate carvings, and beautiful courtyards of this historic fort.
-Don’t miss the Sheesh Mahal (Mirror Palace) known for its intricate mirror work that reflects light in a dazzling display.
-Enjoy panoramic views of the surrounding hills and Maota Lake from the fort’s ramparts.
+Start your day by exploring the magnificent Amer Fort, a UNESCO World Heritage Site located on a hilltop.
+Admire the stunning blend of Rajput and Mughal architecture while learning about the history of this ancient fortress.
+Don’t miss the Sheesh Mahal (Mirror Palace) known for its intricate mirror work and the panoramic views from the fort.

 2 : Explore the City Palace [2 hrs]